China files appeal against WTO panel report on US steel, aluminium tariffs | Law-Order

 China files appeal against WTO panel report on US steel, aluminium tariffs

+China has filed an appeal against a World Trade Organization panel report that recognised the U.S.' actions on steel and aluminium as security measures, the Chinese commerce ministry said on Tuesday.
+A WTO dispute settlement panel last month ruled in favour of Washington over a tariff dispute with Beijing, stating that it found China had acted inconsistently with its WTO obligations by imposing additional duties on U.S. goods in response to U.S. tariffs on steel and aluminium.

-China has filed an appeal against a World Trade Organization panel report that it said recognised U.S. section 232 actions on steel and aluminium as security measures, the Chinese commerce ministry said on Tuesday.
+China has filed an appeal against a World Trade Organization panel report that recognised the U.S.' actions on steel and aluminium as security measures, the Chinese commerce ministry said on Tuesday.

+A WTO dispute settlement panel last month ruled in favour of Washington over a tariff dispute with Beijing, stating that it found China had acted inconsistently with its WTO obligations by imposing additional duties on U.S. goods in response to U.S. tariffs on steel and aluminium.
+The U.S. imposed a 25% duty on steel imports and a 10% duty on aluminium imports from countries including China in 2018 under the Donald Trump administration.
+In response, Beijing announced additional duties to be applied to certain imports originating in the U.S.

+The Chinese commerce ministry said in a statement that the WTO panel's ruling contains "legal errors".
+The imposition of U.S. tariffs on steel and aluminium imports was "a unilateral and protectionist measure that had been found to violate WTO rules", the ministry said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)